JiaheXu/anyplace/README.md

 ```
 meshcat-server   # use port 7000 by default
 ```
+2. Download the AnyPlace evaluation dataset on [Huggingface](https://huggingface.co/datasets/yuchiallanzhao/anyplace), which contains object USD files, RGBD images and object pointclouds.
-2. Run the AnyPlace model by:
+3. Update file path in config files and then run the AnyPlace model by:
 ```
 cd eval/
 python evaluate_official.py -c anyplace_eval/vial_inserting/anyplace_diffusion_molmocrop_multitask.yaml # config files for different tasks can be found under config/full_eval_cfgs/anyplace_eval
 ```
-3. To visualize pointclouds at their final predicted placement poses, first update the data folder path in the ['visualize_placement.py'](anyplace_model/eval/visualize_placement.py) and then run:
+4. To visualize pointclouds at their final predicted placement poses, first update the data folder path in the ['visualize_placement.py'](anyplace_model/eval/visualize_placement.py) and then run:
 ```
 cd eval/
 python visualize_placement.py